 Houses at locations like this would cost a fortune and are mostly located inside on the side lanes and not on the main roads.
 But housing complexes are always built near schools making it easier to commute.

-Both houses and condos location matters to the buyers and honestly one cannot have all the convenience and hence a proper decision among buying a condo vs house is a very tough one.
+Both houses and condos location matters to the investors and honestly one cannot have all the convenience and hence a proper decision among purchasing a condo vs house is a very tough one.

 You can also watch this video to learn more about the best neighborhoods to live in GTA.